An introduction to the English planning system

 Finding out about planning applications in my area

-Local planning authorities are required by law to keep a public register of all planning applications, which you should be able to access easily.
+Local planning authorities must keep a public register of all planning applications, which should be easy to access.

 A hard copy of planning applications, along with any maps, plans and supporting documents, is usually kept at the local planning authority’s central office.
 All applications, plans and supporting documents must also be available online.